 Closing Loops: The Power of Focused Attention in the Wild #2

 “Hey honey, what are you doing today?”

 “Mostly, I’m closing loops.”

 In short, the term closing loops provides us with a common language for getting on the same page fast.
-Similarly, I’ve been a part of a major corporation where closing loops was part of the company culture.
+Similarly, I’ve been a part of a major corporation where closing loops were part of the company culture.
 When a manager asked, What’s your number one priority for today?
-A response of I’m closing loops, was not only acceptable, but it was also applauded.
+A response of I’m closing loops, was not only acceptable but it was also applauded.

 How to Increase Focus and Attention Action Items

 - Make your closing loops list and take action.
 Create a focus and attention experiment by taking note of how you feel before and after checking items off your loop-closing list.
 Then, make loop-closing a daily habit.